Business to Government Resources

 Maryland Contracting Resources

-- The Veteran-Owned Small Business Enterprises Program established a 5% goal for each agency’s procurement contracts value.
+The Veteran-Owned Small Business Enterprises Program provides for a 1% goal for each agency’s procurement awards.

 Sometimes you may need to contact a buyer agent when bidding for a state procurement contract.
 This list of state buyer agents includes department, name, title and phone number.